-The Campus Bus System operates during fall, winter and spring terms to provide transportation between campus housing units, academic buildings, and other facilities.
+The Campus Bus System operates during fall, winter and spring terms to provide transportation between campus housing units, academic buildings, commuter parking areas, and other facilities.
 Persons wishing to use this service may do so by purchasing a bus pass or individual bus tickets.
 Bus passes may be purchased each term or for the entire year.